Gilbert Paul Jordan: Cultural impact

 Jordan was the subject of the 1997 Canadian television program Exhibit A: Secrets of Forensic Science in an episode called "Dead Drunk".
 The program described the forensic work used to convict him in 1988.

-A dramatization, The Unnatural and Accidental Women was written by Vancouver playwright Marie Clements and performed in, among other places, Buddies in Bad Times Theatre in Toronto (2004).
+A dramatization, The Unnatural and Accidental Women, was written by Vancouver playwright Marie Clements and performed in, among other places, Buddies in Bad Times Theatre in Toronto (2004).
 In the play, the writer focused on the story of the victims in an attempt to redress the failure of the news media to do so.

-Clements later adapted her play into the screenplay for the feature film Unnatural & Accidental which premiered at the 2006 Toronto International Film Festival.
+Clements later adapted her play into the screenplay for the feature film Unnatural & Accidental, which premiered at the 2006 Toronto International Film Festival.

 Jordan and his crimes served as inspiration for the first several episodes of Da Vinci's Inquest.
-The crime series, set in Vancouver, portrayed a serial killer using alcohol as a murder weapon and stalking women involved in sex work.
-The portrayal departed from the facts by having the killer die before he could be arrested; he was murdered by one of his victims' brother, tipped to his identity by a detective.
+The crime series, set in Vancouver, portrayed a serial killer using alcohol as a murder weapon and stalking women involved in prostitution.
+The portrayal departed from the facts by having the killer die before he could be arrested; he was murdered by the brother of one of his victims, tipped to his identity by a detective.